- Malvern Water Springs, wells and spouts around the Malverns.

 The Trust produced a range of useful leaflets, covering Wildlife highlights, Access paths and a couple of Hill walks.
 Green spaces and hidden places gives info on some of the land managed by the Conservators around and beyond the Hills.
-Obtain from MHT office in Grange Road (opposite the Theatre) or the TIC in Church St – often they are tucked away in the window, perhaps behind the ice cream!
-Copies are on their Information Boards at particular hill locations (Earnslaw Quarry, Gullet Quarry, Swinyard car park, British Camp).
+Obtain from MHT office in Grange Road (opposite the Theatre) or the TIC in Church St. Copies are on their Information Boards at particular hill locations (Earnslaw Quarry, Gullet Quarry, Swinyard car park, British Camp).
 Also may be available as pdf downloads .

 The Malvern Hills Area of Outstanding Natural Beauty extends beyond the Hills themselves, reaching from Knightwick to Bromsberrow, and from Ledbury to Welland, totalling some 105 square kilometres.
-The ‘About the AONB’ section on the Malvern Hills AONB web site is probably the best place to start, and has various outline maps – landscape, wildlife, geology etc. Note that links next to publications mentioned on the site are generally to downloads in pdf format, and to order any listed either contact the AONB or try Malvern Tourist Info.
+As of November 2023, the AONB title has become ‘National Landscape’.
+See the Malvern Hills National Landscape website for more info, and their themed guides (generally with maps).
+The publications mentioned on the site are generally in pdf format, but print versions may be available at Malvern Tourist Info centre.

 BBC Hereford and Worcester has a good (archived) section on Malvern Hills: Hills, History and H20,

 Malvern Chase, to the east of the Hills, was at one time a large area used for hunting by royalty.

 - Malvern Chase: An Episode in the Wars of the Roses and the Battle of Tewkesbury by William Symonds, first published 1880, Capella Archive 1999.